cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## Messages and the transaction lifecycle

 Transactions containing one or more valid messages are serialized and confirmed by the Tendermint consensus engine.
 As you might recall, Tendermint is agnostic to the transaction interpretation and has absolute finality.
-So, when a transaction is included in a block, it is confirmed and finalized with no possibility of chain re-organization or cancellation.
+When a transaction is included in a block, it is confirmed and finalized with no possibility of chain re-organization or cancellation.

 The confirmed transaction is relayed to the Cosmos SDK application for interpretation.
 Each message is routed to the appropriate module via `BaseApp`’s `MsgServiceRouter`. `BaseApp` decodes each message contained in the transaction.
 Each module has its own `MsgService` that processes each received message.